emergentworks/docs/chatbot/README.md

 When you're working with the chatbot, the Twilio_data and the Names tab will be the ones you work with the most often.
 After the chatbot responses are added to the Twilio_data tab, another programs person will manually update the attendace list.
 Again, there's probably a way to automatically update the attendance sheet, too, but I'm not an excel expert & I'm not sure how to create a formula that would help the team skip the manual entry part.

 ## Where to Find Twilio Credentials
+There are various credentials from Twilio that need to be added to the Zapier setup in [step 5 part ii](#part-1-zapier-setup-for-chatbot-trigger) of the Zapier set up for triggering the Twilio chatbot.
+This allows for a secure connection between the two services.
+Here is a list of the credentials you will need and where to find them.

 ## Where to Add Zapier Webhook Links in Twilio
+When you're working on [step #3 part ii](#part-3-zapier-setup-for-google-sheet-records) in the Zapier setup for Google sheets, you'll need to add a webhook URL to the Twilio setup so Twilio knows where to send the responses from the chatbot.
+When you click on the "Test Action" section, a box should come up with the label "Your Webhook URL."

+1. Copy the link from the URL field.
+It should looks like https://hooks.zapier.com/hooks/catch/12345
+2. Log in to Twilio and navigate to the chatbot flow you need to connect to Zapier
+3.

 ## How to Grant Zapier Access to Google Sheets
+When you're working on [step #4 part ii](#part-3-zapier-setup-for-google-sheet-records) in the Zapier setup for Google sheets, you'll need to grant access for Zapier to read/write to Google sheets.
+This should already be set up, but if you're creating a new zap, you should be able to add access to Google sheets using these steps:

+1. From the home page dashboard, go to the "My Apps" option on the navigation.
+2. Click on "Google Sheets" or search for Google Sheets in the search box if it's not already listed.
+3. When the Google sheets detail page comes up, click "+Add Connection".
+4. A new browser window will pop up, prompting you to select a gmail account to use for the connection.
+5. Click on the email that has the Google sheets you'll want to access.
+6. Agree to allow Zapier to access your Google drive.